When to start with the Design and Development process?

 - The output of risk analysis

-A larger team should collect design inputs with a broad range of experience and specialism (design, electrical, process, material engineer, marketing/sales, clinical trial experts etc.).
-Sources to define your inputs are the user needs, experience with prototypes, competitors products, previous (older) products, industry standards, etc.
+A larger team should collect D&D inputs with a broad range of experience and specialism (design, electrical, process, material engineer, marketing/sales, clinical trial experts etc.).
+Sources to define your inputs are the user needs, experience with prototypes, competitors’ products, previous (older) products, industry standards, etc.

-When the user needs and design inputs are defined, the actual design process can commence.
-Standard project management rules apply to ensure that the design process is effective, efficient, controlled and on time.
-The project manager must organise regular team meetings and design review meetings to ensure the project is on the right track and no design creep occurs.
+The actual design and development process can commence when the user needs and D&D inputs are defined (at least the first draft).
+Standard project management rules apply to ensure that the D&D process is effective, efficient, controlled and on time.
+The project manager must organize regular team meetings, and D&D review meetings to ensure the project is on the right track and no design creep occurs.